reiyo/Basic/README.md

 # Basic
-Simple codes on C++ or Python for general purpose.
+Simple codes on C++/Python for general purpose.